-At the same time, many homeowners opt for a self-assessment before hiring a professional contractor.
+At the same time, many homeowners opt for a self-assessment before hiring a professional roofing contractor in Colorado Springs.
 In this case, many find internet resources from manufacturers such as Certainteed or Owens Corning that allow homeowners to compare their photos to illustrated examples of hail damage.
 Additionally, local homeowner’s associations are great sources for referrals and finding reputable inspectors.

 At the end of the day, it is important to decide which route works best for each homeowner’s situation.
 While self-inspection may be time-consuming, it may provide some peace of mind when determining if repair is necessary or not.
 Hiring a professional is always the best option if extensive damage is suspected by providing an accurate report backed by training and experience in roofing systems and construction.

 Now that you know how to diagnose hail damage it’s time to make a plan for repairing it.
 Costs associated with repairing hail damage can vary depending on the needs of each individual’s home and so it’s important to understand these costs before getting started.
 Let’s move into that next section now to explore what these costs may look like.

 Costs to Repair Hail Damage